Stephen2526/GestureGame/readme.md

 ---

-You’re now ready to play Rock-Paper-Scissors with the computer!
+Good luck, and have fun out‑witting the computer!
 Enjoy!